 Local inference is no longer a hobbyist flex.
 Mistral Small 4 shipped at 119B total, 6B active, under Apache 2.0.
 Nvidia launched Nemotron Super 3 at 120B with 12B active.
 Qwen followed with a 35B model running just 3B active parameters.
-By midweek, we were tracking researcher posts about running Qwen3.5-397B locally on a MacBook via Apple's LLM-in-a-Flash framework.
-The mechanism here is straightforward: sparse MoE architectures let you keep the knowledge of a massive model while paying the compute cost of a small one.
-The commercial implication is harder to ignore.
+Researchers were running Qwen3.5-397B locally on a MacBook via Apple's LLM-in-a-Flash framework.
+Sparse MoE architectures let you keep the knowledge of a massive model while paying the compute cost of a small one.
 If a 120B MoE runs on a single consumer GPU, the pricing pressure on API-only providers intensifies.
-SiliconAngle covered the releases on Monday, but the convergence across this many independent model families had been building since the prior week.
+SiliconAngle covered the releases on Monday.

 The verification problem in agentic coding is getting worse, not better.
-This was the other dominant signal all week, peaking at the top of the rankings over the weekend.
-The pattern: every major coding agent framework is scaling up capability (multi-file edits, full game generation from prompts, memory and security harnesses) while the verification layer stays stuck at unit tests.
-Meanwhile, developer communities are reporting that reviewing LLM-generated pull requests is exhausting, developer communities report that SWE-bench merge rates appear to have stalled, and anecdotally, some experienced engineers say AI coding tools are killing their motivation rather than enhancing it.
+Every major coding agent framework is scaling up capability (multi-file edits, full game generation from prompts, memory and security harnesses) while the verification layer stays stuck at unit tests.
+Developers report that reviewing LLM-generated pull requests is exhausting, SWE-bench merge rates appear to have stalled, and some experienced engineers say AI coding tools are killing their motivation rather than enhancing it.
 Into this gap stepped Axiom, a startup that raised $200M to apply formal verification to AI-generated code.
-We had been tracking a related formal safety guarantee mechanism for three days before that announcement reached our feed.
 The size of that round tells you how seriously investors take the gap between what coding agents can produce and what anyone can confidently ship.

 The provenance question gets uncomfortable

 OCR is being eaten by vision-language models.
-This signal appeared early in the week and kept gaining strength.
 GLM-OCR hit 3.2 million downloads on HuggingFace.
 Baidu shipped Qianfan-OCR, a 4B-parameter model that unifies layout analysis, text extraction, and document understanding in a single pass.
 A third entrant, Chandra-OCR-2, arrived by Monday.
-The convergence trail ran across the week from multiple independent teams.
-Traditional OCR pipelines were re-trending in developer communities at the same time, which is the kind of signal that suggests a transition rather than a fad.
+Three independent teams, same architectural conclusion.
+Traditional OCR pipelines were re-trending in developer communities at the same time, which suggests a transition rather than a fad.
 If you are building document processing infrastructure today, the architectural bet is shifting from pipeline-of-tools to single-model-does-everything.

 Distillation is getting brazen.
 Multiple groups released GGUF-quantized versions of Qwen3.5 models distilled directly from Claude 4.6 Opus reasoning traces, some with "uncensored" fine-tunes layered on top.
 Downloads climbed past 24,000.
 The mechanism is not new, but the openness of it is: these are explicitly marketed as carrying proprietary-grade reasoning in a locally runnable package.
 Whether the distilled reasoning actually holds up on hard benchmarks versus the source model is the open question nobody is answering yet.
 For anyone watching the competitive dynamics between closed and open model ecosystems, this is the kind of quiet erosion that matters more than any single benchmark result.

-Agent security kept confirming.
-We had been tracking agent security vulnerabilities and compliance monitoring mechanisms for about a week before two things landed in quick succession: 1Password announced a Unified Access platform specifically for AI agent security, and TheHackerNews reported critical flaws in Amazon Bedrock, LangSmith, and SGLang enabling data exfiltration and remote code execution.
-OpenAI published their own research on designing agents to resist prompt injection four days after the signal first appeared.
-When the security signal, the product announcement, and the vulnerability disclosure all converge in the same week, it is worth paying attention to who is building defensive infrastructure and who is still shipping agents without it.
+Agent security had a busy week.
+1Password announced a Unified Access platform specifically for AI agent security.
+TheHackerNews reported critical flaws in Amazon Bedrock, LangSmith, and SGLang enabling data exfiltration and remote code execution.
+OpenAI published research on designing agents to resist prompt injection.
+A product announcement, a vulnerability disclosure, and a research paper, all in one week.
+Pay attention to who is building defensive infrastructure and who is still shipping agents without it.

 On our radar